Welkin-Y/cc-mini/README.md

 ### Configure with a TOML file

-Config files are loaded in this order:
+Config files are loaded in order (later overrides earlier):

 1. `~/.config/cc-mini/config.toml`
 2. `.cc-mini.toml` in the current working directory

-The project-local file overrides the home config.
 Point to a specific file with `--config`.

-Example:

 ```toml
 [anthropic]